datadotworld/cwd-benchmark-data/README.md

 - `investigation/`: Each Turtle (.ttl) file in this directory represents a complete benchmark investigation, which includes pointers to the dataset, metadata, and a set of inquiries.

 - `data/`: This directory contains the dataset(s) used for the benchmark.
 The data is represented in multiple formats to support a wide range of query languages.
+In addition to the CSV files, there is an R2RML file that describes the mapping between the ontology and the data tables.

 ## File Formats